WaylandM/aspi/doc/examples.md

 |Pooled 	|1 	|0.0784248954615663 	|0.779443400466083|
 |Heterogeneity 	|9 	|104.280018014651 	|2.13746167861965e-18|
 |Total 	|10 	|104.358442910113 	|7.28706563795127e-18|

+The hetereogeneity and total G-test statistics are both highly significant, but the pooled G-test is not significant at an alpha of 0.05.
+* A significant total G-test statistic indicates that overall the parasite distributions deviate from symmetry in some way.
+* A non-significant pooled G-test shows there is no evidence of bias towards one side.
+* A significant heterogeneity G-test reveals that the proportion of parasites on the left and right sides varies from host to host.

 |Host	|Left	|Right	|G	|p	|BH	|Holm|
 |-----|-----|-------|---|---|---|----|